 - Minor Offense Upgrade: Requires a combination of 3 distinct or repetitive minor offenses within 6 months

 Major offenses may result in a ban.
-The ban detail, including duration and lifting requirements will be determined on a case by case basis by the Smash Council.
+The ban detail, including duration and lifting requirements will be determined on a case by case basis by the Esports Council.
 The severity and frequency of this and other offenses will be taken into consideration.
 2 confirmed major offenses over the course of a players lifetime will result in review for a permanent ban.

 - Physical Assault